-I am a PhD Student in Electrical and Computer Engineering at Georgia Tech, where I work with Dr. Magnus Egerstedt in the GRITS Lab.
+I am a PhD Candidate in Electrical and Computer Engineering at Georgia Tech, where I work with Dr. Magnus Egerstedt in the GRITS Lab.
 My research focuses on the distributed coordination of multi-robot systems, with a particular focus on modeling heterogeneous capabilities within large swarms of robots.
-I am also very interested on exploring how to use swarm robotics in various forms of artistic expositions, research for which I have received a La Caixa Fellowship for Graduate Studies in North America.
+I am also very interested on exploring how to use swarm robotics in various forms of artistic expressions, research for which I have received a La Caixa Fellowship for Graduate Studies in North America.

 When I am not in the lab, you can probably find me playing the violin with friends (beware, sometimes I even try to sing), practicing ashtanga yoga or learning some latin dance moves.
 If you cannot find me, I am probably off on some travel adventure.